prcolaco/riskjs/README.md

 # RiskJS

-The goal of this project is to port [Calvin456/VaR](https://github.com/calvin456/VaR) library into JavaScript for Value at Risk calculation.
+The goal of this project is to port [Calvin456/VaR](https://github.com/calvin456/VaR) library into JavaScript for Portfolio Value at Risk calculation.

+This library for now includes CVaR computation using the following methods:
+- Historical
+- Monte Carlo
+- Variance Covariance (used now in Vigor project)

+Many other quantitative finance computations might be added in the future to facilitate the use of such functionality in JavaScript Blockchain Oracles.

 This is part of our team work to participate in LiquidApps Global Hackathon 2019.